willfleury/metrics-agent/README.md

 Note the method signature is based on the method parameter types and return type.
 The parameter types are between the brackets () with the return type after.
-In this case we have no parameters and the return type is void (V).
-Here is a good overview of Java method signature mappings (TODO: link to correct JVM spec section)
+In this case we have no parameters and the return type is void which results in ()V.
+Here is a good overview of Java method signature mappings

 http://journals.ecs.soton.ac.uk/java/tutorial/native1.1/implementing/method.html